MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-access-with-m365-license-faq.md

 The **Microsoft Teams Internal Users** group displayed in the **User Groups** page was introduced with Update 21.1.
 This group is the default user group assigned to users that access Business Central with their Microsoft 365 licence.
 The user group's intended for people within the same organisation where Business Central is hosted that collaborate in Microsoft Teams.

-### <a name="do-users-that-only-have-a-microsoft--license-show-up-in-the-users-list-in-business-central" />Do users that only have a Microsoft 365 licence show up in the Users list in Business Central?
+### <a name="do-users-that-only-have-a-microsoft-365-license-show-up-in-the-users-list-in-business-central" />Do users that only have a Microsoft 365 licence show up in the Users list in Business Central?

 Yes.
 If you apply security groups to environments, those users will show up in the Users list after you use the Update Users from Microsoft 365 action from the **Users** list.
 If you don't apply security groups, user records appear in the Users list after the first time they access a Business Central record.